finkusuma-dev/frontendmenter-blog-preview-card/README.md

 }
 ```

 Or you can set `150%` on the children elements.
-Both of these approaches work, but the weakness is you need to set it on all of the affected children.
+Both of these approaches work, but the weakness is you need to set it on all affected children.

 ```css
 body {